Herbert Peterson, MD

 Certified by both the American Board of Obstetrics and Gynecology and the American Board of Preventive Medicine, Dr. Peterson served for 20 years at the CDC, where he was Chief of the Epidemiologic Studies Branch and the first Chief of the Women’s Health and Fertility Branch of the Division of Reproductive Health.
 In 1999, he was assigned by CDC to WHO in Geneva, Switzerland where he served until coming to UNC in 2004.

-Dr. Peterson’s major research interests are at the interface of clinical medicine and public health and have focused on assuring that policies, programs and practices in global reproductive health are based on the best available science - implemented successfully and sustainable - with an emphasis on the value of interdisciplinary approaches, including implementation science.
+Dr. Peterson’s major research interests are at the interface of clinical medicine and public health and are increasingly focused on global women’s reproductive health, most recently on implementation science.
+His work has been assuring that policies, programs, and practices-- and their implementation-- are based on the best available science.
+He has authored over 200 peer-reviewed manuscripts, editorials, book chapters, and other publications.

 Honors and AwardsThe Hale Lecturer - invited keynote address